Law and Politics Option

 - 2

-Any political science courses may be taken to reach the minimum of 52 total credits in the major with at least 36 of these at the upper-division level.
+Any political science courses may be taken to reach the minimum of 52 total credits in the major with at least 36 of these at the upper-division level

 Potential for Learning Outside the Classroom

 Political science majors are strongly encouraged to pursue experiential learning and other educational opportunities outside of the classroom, and these experiences can be used to fulfill some political science graduation requirements.
 Such experiences can include research, thesis writing, projects, or internship.
 Credits will be placed in the appropriate PS 401 – PS 410 designator.
+A maximum of 4 credits of PS 410 can be applied toward the major.
 A maximum of 8 credits from any combination of PS 401 – PS 410 may be applied to the major, although additional credits from courses in this range may be applied to general graduation requirements.
 Additional experiential learning opportunities include "field schools" and study abroad.
 Students should discuss all of these opportunities with the political science undergraduate advisor.

 Option Code: 634